 The Programme Handbook provides a source of important information.
 If you cannot find the answer to a question in the Handbook, first consult the Natural Sciences Moodle page, then your personal tutor or the appropriate subject convenor for technical academic enquiries.
-The Director of Studies, Programmes Administrator or Natural Sciences Chair will be able to answer concerns or questions regarding all other aspects of the programmes.
+The Director of Studies or Programmes Administrator will be able to answer concerns or questions regarding all other aspects of the programmes.